 - Virtual learning

-Families will have until Monday, July 27 to select an option.
+Families had until Monday, July 27 to select an option.

 Masks will be required for all staff.
 They are not mandated for students.